By Stewart Gandolf

 Chief Executive Officer

 [Series installment.]
 Today, one of the paramount themes for successfully marketing healthcare organizations is delivering value for the patient.
 Patients—now informed consumer-shoppers—are receptive to a persuasive message that connects health care quality to price.

 Recently, Dr. Thomas Lee, Chief Medical Officer of Press Ganey, and I discussed how healthcare delivery has become a consumer-savvy, patient-centric environment.
 And how doctors, health systems and hospitals are increasingly challenged to improve performance, reduce patient suffering and improve the patient experience.
-[You can hear our conversation in our Leadership Podcast, The Best Strategies in Healthcare Begin with Empathy.]

 A critical component in achieving performance goals is for organizations to compete on the basis of delivering greater value for the patient.
 The actual costs of healthcare are often confusing, even for informed consumers who may only be aware of their insurance premiums, out of pocket amounts, co-pay costs, or cash or elective care costs.
 But they do always appreciate how the patient experience relates to their sense of value that is delivered in healthcare.

 The economic and competitive landscape…

 The nation’s economy, some observers say, has not recovered to pre-2008 standards.
 We would like to believe that there has been some improvement, but unemployment, under-employment, insurance industry dynamics, and changes related to the Affordable Care Act have financially impacted the healthcare consumer.

 With or without the dynamics of the ACA, there are more under-insured or uninsured families; and many plans have higher premiums, deductibles and co-pays.
 Consequently, many patients are spending less, deferring care or entirely skipping doctor visits.